Ninteedo/ClickDeduce/softtest/plan.md

    - The tests will check that the state of the page is as expected after each event, or a series of events.
 - The tests will be run in a headless browser using jsdom.
 - The tests will be run using Jest.

+### Performance Tests

+It is important that the website is responsive and does not have any noticeable lag when the user interacts with it.

+I anticipate the main performance issue will be the time taken for the server to parse a request, evaluate it, and create an HTML representation of the result.

+To test this, I will create a number of tests which will send a request to the server and measure the time taken for the server to respond.

+There will also be a number of tests which will send a number of requests to the server in quick succession and measure the time taken for the server to respond to all of them.

+I am not prioritising this, as I believe worrying about DDoS attacks is unnecessary for this project.

+### Security Tests

+While security is important, it is not a priority for this project.
+If I have time, I will look into security testing, but I do not expect to have time to do this.

+This is an academic project, so I do not expect it to be used in a production environment.
+I am also considering reducing the role of the server in the future, so extensive security testing may be wasted effort.